Skip To

 We need to work hand in hand,

-Our leaders, our citizens, the wealthy
+Our leaders, our citizens, the wealthy and poor

 It’s time to make a stand.